-The function also drops all secondary schemas that have become empty.

-The locks set by this operation can lead to deadlock.
-If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.
+The function also drops all secondary schell the locks set by this operation can lead to the execution of the E-Maj function, the repeated, with a maximum of 5 attempts. deadlo ck.
+If the a leadlock p oroces sing impacts operation is